 To make up for the small battery, Honda has made it quick and easy to use the fastest chargers in public when you are on a long journey, and a DC feed at a 100kW rapid point takes just half an hour to get to 80%, and not much more on the more common 50kW units.

-Once you’ve got charge, the e is great fun to drive.
+Once you’ve got charge, the e is good fun to drive.
 There are two motors available, a 134bhp basic and 151bhp for the posher ‘Advance’ model.
 The motor powers the rear wheels, which means you don’t get any of the boy-racer style wheel spins that can affect some electric cars if you are a bit keen on the accelerator pedal.

 Another advantage of the rear wheels being driven is that there’s no complicated connections to the front, allowing Honda’s engineers to give the e a really tight turning circle.
 It’s just 8.6 metres kerb to kerb – barely any bigger than the car itself and rivalling London black cabs for its U-turn ability.
 It makes parking (almost) a joy too.